SonarSource/sonarlint-atom/README.md

 # SonarLint for Atom

-SonarLint is an Atom extension that provides on-the-fly feedback to developers on new bugs and quality issues injected into JavaScript, PHP and Python code.
+SonarLint is an Atom extension that provides on-the-fly feedback to developers on new bugs and quality issues injected into JavaScript, TypeScript, PHP and Python code.

 ## How it works

-Simply open a JS, PHP or Python file within a project, start coding, and you will start seeing issues reported by SonarLint.
+Simply open a JS, TS, PHP or Python file within a project, start coding, and you will start seeing issues reported by SonarLint.
 Issues are highlighted in your code, and also listed in the 'Linter' or 'Diagnostics' panel.
 Note that only files within a project are analyzed.

 ![sonarlint on-the-fly](https://github.com/SonarSource/sonarlint-atom/raw/master/images/sonarlint-atom.gif)

 You can access the detailed rule description by hovering over a highlighted error.

-You will benefit from the following code analyzers: [SonarJS][sonar-js], [SonarPHP][sonar-php] and [SonarPython][sonar-python].
+You will benefit from the following code analyzers: [SonarJS][sonar-js], [SonarTS][sonar-ts], [SonarPHP][sonar-php] and [SonarPython][sonar-python].
 You can find all available rules descriptions on the dedicated [SonarLint website][rules].

 ## Requirements